Remembering the Somme

 The local 'Sound and Light' show with meal on day three is subject to minimum numbers and favourable weather conditions and may be cancelled with short notice.

 DISCOUNTS FOR CHILDREN DURING SCHOOL HOLIDAYS - We have many parents and grandparents who wish to take their children on a battlefield tour to share the experience and learning together.
 We are pleased to offer a significant reduction for children aged between 8 & 17 year olds during the school holidays.
-Children pay half price on the following date: Aug 7 2017.
 Call for details.